Best Chromecast Alternatives Android Central 2021

 Best for Alexa Fans: Fire TV Stick 4K

 If you side with Amazon Alexa in the on-going battle of AI assistants, you're better off going with a Fire TV product for your home entertainment.
 The Fire TV Stick 4K not only offers a great value, but it's also virtually future-proof with support for 4K, UHD, HDR 10+, and Dolby Vision.

 I'm not a huge fan of the Fire TV interface, which forces you to side-scroll through lists of apps or shows rather than presenting things in a grid view.
 Amazon also litters the screen with ads for its own Prime Video offerings.
-Amazon, however, does offer solid support for all the popular streaming services and also lets you control and access smart home products, so you can call up your Ring doorbell camera on screen to see who's at the door before getting up.
+However, Amazon offers solid support for all the popular streaming services and lets you control and access smart home products, so you can call up your Ring doorbell camera on the screen to see who's at the door before getting up.